Skip to main content

 Intrusive thoughts.
 We know.
 We all have them.
 You can't escape them.
 They come in the shower, or during a meditation class, or as you're driving on the highway.
 You know you're thinking it, even as you're doing it.
 If someone is right beside you, you can't do anything to stop it.
 No matter how hard you try, you are driven by the notion that the driver behind you is plotting to kill you.

 Often intrusive thoughts are accompanied by other disturbing behaviors.
-If you've ever gone through a round of deep meditation, where you think for the first time in your life about the benefits of being dead, or contemplated suicide, you have probably experienced unwanted, but sometimes even nearly uncontrollable thoughts.
+If you've ever gone through a round of deep meditation, where you think for the first time in your life about the benefits of being dead or contemplated suicide, you have probably experienced unwanted, but sometimes even nearly uncontrollable thoughts.
 Often a person in this state will experience feelings of depersonalization, a feeling of detachment, and even of floating or nothingness.
 Some people lose a sense of time and become indifferent to even basic life's pleasures.

 We're all susceptible to this kind of thinking.
-In fact, in my experience, the most common person to experience unwanted thoughts, whether they are intrusive, intrusive and asinine, or intrusive and obsessive, is a woman.
+In fact, in my experience, the most common person to experience unwanted thoughts, whether they are intrusive, intrusive, and asinine, or intrusive and obsessive, is a woman.
 Here are a few of my tips on How to Beat Intrusive Thoughts:

 You should also understand that your intrusive thoughts are perfectly normal and do not make you a psycho.
 You are not a 'sick' person for having them.
 Instead, you have an abnormal reaction to an abnormal stimulus.
 You should, however, be a bit less sensitive to the triggering stimuli, and accept that they exist, rather than being defeated by them.

 2. Avoid the source of your anxiety.
 It's tempting to head for the hills when you experience intrusive thoughts.
-Coupled with depersonalization, some people also experience emotional numbness, meaning that you are incapable of feeling joy, love, worry, sadness, or anger.
+Coupled with depersonalization, some people also experience emotional numbness, meaning that they are incapable of feeling joy, love, worry, sadness, or anger.
 These are also signs that you're having an anxiety attack.
 Avoidance is a bad idea.
 In most cases, these can be prevented if you simply realize that they are not a valid way to manage your anxiety.

 3. Redirect the thoughts.
 When you notice yourself focusing on your inability to leave a party or a big meeting, interrupt the thought by reminding yourself of your actual strengths.
 You're not a person who forgets things; you're the kind of person who remembers things!
 If you can remember, you can go to a meeting or a party and you'll be fine.
 If your inner critic had a stronger grip on you, your life would be in serious trouble.